91st ANNUAL FRESNO CITY AMATEUR GOLF

 EDGING GROOVES AROUND PUTTING GREENS: If a player's ball lies in an edging groove around a putting green, the player may, without penalty, lift the ball, clean it and place it out of the groove in the nearest position to where it lay, whether on or off the putting green, which is not nearer to the hole.

-STONES IN BUNKERS are movable obstructions (Rule 24-1 applies).
+STONES IN BUNKERS: Stones in bunkers are movable obstructions (Rule 24-1 applies).

-DROPPING ZONE: If a player is entitled to relief from the cart path near the 12th putting green, the player may proceed under Rule 24-2b or, as an additional option where interference is between the green stakes bounding the cart path, drop the ball in the dropping zone behind the putting green.
+DROPPING ZONE: If a player is entitled to relief from the cart path near the 12th putting green, the player may proceed under Rule 24-2b or, as an additional option where interference is between the four green stakes adjacent to the cart path, drop the ball in the dropping zone behind the putting green.

-PACE OF PLAY POLICY: The Committee has established a maximum allowable time for groups to complete their stipulated round.
+PACE OF PLAY POLICY: A player shall be subject to penalty if he unduly delays play.
+For the purpose of preventing slow play, the Committee has established a maximum allowable time for groups to complete their stipulated round.
 Consult your scorecard for that maximum allowable time.
-Absent exceptional circumstances determined by the Committee, if a group completes their stipulated round later than its maximum allowable time and, in the case of groups other than the lead group in a wave, more than 14 minutes behind the group in front of them, every player in that group will receive a penalty of two strokes on the final hole of the stipulated round.
+Absent exceptional circumstances determined by the Committee, if a group completes their stipulated round later than its maximum allowable time and, in the case of groups other than the lead group in a wave, more than 14 minutes behind the group in front of them, every player in that group will be subject to penalty of two strokes on the final hole of the stipulated round.

-CLOSE OF COMPETITION: The competition is deemed to be closed when Bill Finn, or his designee, begins to make announcements about the results of the competition in the public scoring area after all scorecards have been returned on Monday afternoon.
+CLOSE OF COMPETITION: The competition is deemed to be closed when Bill Finn, or his designee, begins to make announcements in the public scoring area after all scorecards have been returned on Monday afternoon.